Vanilla-OS/apx/README.md

 sudo mv ~/.local/share/distrobox* /usr/lib/apx
 ```

-> Note:- Apx uses a fork of Distrobox called `distrobox-micro`, but it is currently unavailable for other distributions, affecting the export of desktop entries.
+> Note:- Apx uses a fork of Distrobox called `micro-distrobox`, but it is currently unavailable for other distributions, affecting the export of desktop entries.

 - To fix exporting desktop entries, you will need to run the following command:-